firewalld/firewalld.github.io/documentation/howto/open-a-port-or-service.md

 There are different ways to open up a port (range) or service.
 These ways depend on the use case and the number of changes that are needed to make it work.

 A simple port number or port range can be used in the cases where no additional changes are needed.
-For example with opening port 80/tcp to allow access to a local http servicer on the standard port.
-For most of the more important services there is already a service defined in firewalld.
+For example, with opening port 80/tcp to allow access to a local http servicer on the standard port.
+For most of the more important services, there is already a service defined in firewalld.
 Then there is no need to know about the default port number(s).
 The service can then simply be enabled in the used zone.

 If there is a need to open different ports or to do additional changes, then using a service might be simpler.
 If you need to add a new or custom service, then please have a look at the howto "[Add a Service](add-a-service.html)".
-It is also possible to adapt a builtin service according to the needs, for example to change one of the used ports.
+It is also possible to adapt a builtin service according to the user's needs, for example to change one of the used ports.
 But it is recommended to generate a new service in this case to make it more obvious that the service has been customized.

 ## How to open port 80/tcp with firewall-cmd: